Nockiro/gnucash-scm/README.md

 ### invoice.scm
 Since the default gnucash reports are (in my opinion) very helpful, but lack a bit in their design, I wanted to create a template that I myself can use to some extend.
 The file and its corresponding css-file (for use in GnuCash report settings) are the result of that.
+*Note: invoice.4.scm contains the content designed for GnuCash 4 while invoice.scm is designed for GnuCash 5.*

 Disclaimer: The design itself is based on an earlier version of the [InvoiceNinja v4 Bold Theme](https://invoiceninja.github.io/).